 # the generic validator.yml will be loaded as a fallback.

 # Enable request validation.
 Response validation is not done on the server but client.

 # Log error message if validation error occurs

 # Skip body validation set to true if used in light-router, light-proxy and light-spring-boot.

 As we know the swagger-validator can validate the request body if the body is parsed by the body handler.
-For put, post and patch request, if the body is missing from the exchange attachment, an error message that indicates the body is missing will be returned.
-There are two different situations that we cannot use the body parser in the request chain as once the body stream is consumed, it won’t be available for the downstream handlers anymore.
+For put, post and patch requests, if the body is missing from the exchange attachment, an error message that indicates the body is missing will be returned.
+There are two different situations in which we cannot use the body parser in the request chain as once the body stream is consumed, it won’t be available for the downstream handlers anymore.

 Validation in light-router and light-proxy.
 We have to keep the body stream to pass to the downstream service so we cannot consume it.